 This isn’t a list of every article I’ve published, Rather, the “articles” described below are the pieces I’ve written for various websites that are freely accessible.
 This list includes a summary of each article and a link to where you can find it on the Web.
 Further below, at the bottom of the page, you can find tags and categories to help you browse and sort.

-I wrote this article for those preparing to preach or hear sermons on Matthew 5:13-20.
-It was originally a contribution to the “Dear Working Preacher” series.
-Read the full article at Working Preacher.
+I wrote this biblical commentary for those preparing to preach or teach on the passage.
+Read the commentary at Working Preacher.

 Summary: Jesus describes himself as the good shepherd, not because he is kind or gentle, but because he is powerful, vigilant, and self-giving.
 That comforting metaphor works because Jesus has ascended or, as John’s Gospel puts it, he has returned to the loving and intimate communion he shares with the God he calls his Father.
 His watchful care is a feature of his power.
 The care he provides does not mean we are kept safe from all harm in this dangerous world.
 Rather, it means that we can be confident that he holds our identity, our connection to him, and our participation in Divine love securely.
 The watchfulness and concern he provides comes as a sharp contrast to the ways our leaders, structures, and societies frequently let us down and treat people as expendable.